BA (Hons), PGCE, BSc (Hons), certMRCSLT, MASLTIP, HCPC

 Alongside running her busy therapy practice, Carrie is keen to help other professionals with an interest in rehabilitating individuals with voice problems.
 She offers clinical and professional supervision to developing speech therapists and singing teachers on a 1:1 basis each month.
 Her personal ethos is about supporting others to reach their full vocal potential through equipping an individual's 'vocal health toolkit' with a range of approaches to achieving and maintaining a flexible, free and responsive voice.
 This includes focus on healthy living, managing stress, tension release techniques, and (of course) developing a good foundation in healthy vocal technique for both speech and singing.

-Carrie remains committed to staying on top of current best practice through maintaining commitment to research and evidence-based methods of treatment as a member of RCSLT Voice CENs, BAPAM, ASLTIP, the BVA, and through regular reading of research papers and journal articles.
+Carrie remains committed to staying on top of current best practice through maintaining commitment to research and evidence-based methods of treatment as a member of RCSLT Voice CENs, BAPAM, ASLTIP, the BVA, BLA, and through regular reading of research papers and journal articles.